Suspect in Kansas 'swatting' death served time for false bomb reports

 LOS ANGELES — The man accused of making a hoax 911 call that led to a fatal police shooting in Kansas last week previously made as many as 20 similar calls and was sentenced in 2016 for making false bomb reports involving two Los Angeles-area schools and a television station, authorities said Tuesday.

-As long ago as 2015, California authorities pursued Barriss for similar activities.
-The Los Angeles County District Attorney's Office handled two previous cases that year of bomb threats involving Barriss, a spokesman for the agency told NBC News on Tuesday.
+In 2015, California authorities pursued Barriss for similar activities.
+The Los Angeles County District Attorney's Office handled two cases that year of bomb threats involving Barriss, a spokesman for the agency told NBC News on Tuesday.

 The cases involved four separate threats — two against KABC-TV and one each against an elementary school in Los Angeles and a middle school in Granada Hills, near Los Angeles, the spokesman said.